harys722/github-guides/README.md

 You can also create your own repository instead of forking this [repository](https://github.com/harys722/.well-known/).
 To create your own repository, read through GitHub's official guide [Creating a new repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository).
 The repository name **must** be `. well-known` and must contain the `discord` file with only your Discord verification TXT string content, otherwise the setup will not work properly.

+Once you have created the repository and configured everything, now you just need to enable **GitHub Pages**, for that, go to Settings -> Pages -> Branch -> Main -> Save and you are ready to go.

 After all, now that your GitHub domain is connected to your Discord profile, shine up your Discord profile with this domain and don't forget to star this repository. 😉

 ## Bluesky Custom Handle